Evelyn (2002 film)

-Evelyn is a 2002 Irish drama film, loosely based on the true story of Desmond Doyle and his fight in the Irish courts (December 1955) to be reunited with his children.
+Evelyn is a 2002 Irish drama film directed by Bruce Beresford and written by Paul Pender, loosely based on the true story of Desmond Doyle and his fight in the Irish courts (December 1955) to be reunited with his children.
 The film stars Sophie Vavasseur in the title role, Pierce Brosnan as her father and Aidan Quinn, Julianna Margulies, Stephen Rea, and Alan Bates as supporters to Doyle's case.
 The film had a limited release in the United States, starting on December 13, 2002 and was later followed by the United Kingdom release on March 21, 2003.

 The film was produced by Brosnan's own production company, Irish DreamTime, and others.
 It opened to positive reviews.

 Plot

-Nine-year-old Evelyn Doyle (Sophie Vavasseur) and her two brothers, Maurice (Hugh MacDonagh) and Dermot (Niall Beagan) are left motherless when their mother leaves their drunkard, out-of-work father Desmond Doyle (Pierce Brosnan).
-When Desmond's mother-in-law (Claire Mullan) reports the situation to the authorities, a judge decrees that the children are prohibited by law from being left in a broken home; they are placed in Church-run orphanages.
+Nine-year-old Evelyn Doyle and her two brothers, Maurice and Dermot, are left motherless when their mother leaves their drunkard, out-of-work father Desmond Doyle.
+When Desmond's mother-in-law reports the situation to the authorities, a judge decrees that the children are prohibited by law from being left in a broken home; they are placed in Church-run orphanages.

-Evelyn's grandfather (Frank Kelly) takes her to the girls' orphanage and explains to her that rays of light created by the sun shining in a specific spot through the clouds are called "angel rays"; they indicate that a guardian angel is watching over her.
+Evelyn's grandfather takes her to the girls' orphanage and explains to her that rays of light created by the sun shining in a specific spot through the clouds are called "angel rays"; they indicate that a guardian angel is watching over her.
 Evelyn finds when she enters the orphanage that conditions are harsh and many of the girls have been there for years.

 Desmond finds little hope in regaining custody of his children because he cannot afford a lawyer, turns to drink, and assaults Father O'Malley—who punches him back.
-Desmond is helped by the local part-time bartender and chemist, Bernadette (Julianna Margulies), who tells him to see her brother Michael (Stephen Rea), a solicitor.
+Desmond is helped by the local part-time bartender and chemist, Bernadette, who tells him to see her brother Michael, a solicitor.
 He makes it clear to Desmond that he cannot help him until he gets his act together—regular income and orderly life.
 Desmond finds decorating jobs and spends nights singing for tips with his father in the pub where Bernadette works.

-Desmond gets a letter from Evelyn that says she hasn't been adjusting well and that Sister Brigid (Andrea Irvine) beat her when she questioned the Sister's authority; the Sister had beaten another student when she forgot Bible Scripture, although it stated that "God is merciful" therefore God would not want Sister Brigid to beat the children for forgetting Scripture.
+Desmond gets a letter from Evelyn that says she hasn't been adjusting well and that Sister Brigid beat her when she questioned the Sister's authority; the Sister had beaten another student when she forgot Bible Scripture, although it stated that "God is merciful" therefore God would not want Sister Brigid to beat the children for forgetting Scripture.
 While seeking out Evelyn, he finds and shakes the Sister while threatening to "tear her limb from limb" should she ever touch his daughter again.